Is Making Etsy Star Seller Worth It? Explained

 Etsy released the Star Seller program as a way to highlight some of its sellers, but it’s definitely not an easy goal to reach for many shop owners out there.
-It was created to not only highlight the best sellers on the marketplace, but also as a way to build trust with its customers and keep them from looking at Etsy alternatives.
+It was created to not only highlight the best sellers on the marketplace but also as a way to build trust with its customers and keep them from looking at Etsy alternatives.

-Etsy’s Star Seller badge is given to sellers that reach the high criteria that is set by Etsy and prioritize their customer service.
+Etsy’s Star Seller badge is given to sellers that reach the high criteria that are set by Etsy and prioritize their customer service.
 We are going to cover everything you need to know about becoming a Star Seller and if it really is worth it!

 What is Etsy Star Seller?